image bio

 Whether you’re trying to conceive (TTC), preventing pregnancy, currently pregnant, or postpartum, personal lubricant can be a fun way to increase comfort and reduce friction during sex.
 It’s also important to choose a lube that won’t harm or irritate the vagina.

-Lube basics
+Lube Basics

 Lube may be a valuable tool for anyone that is sexually active, regardless of gender or sexual orientation.
 Lube may be especially beneficial for anyone dealing with vaginal dryness or general concerns of burning, rubbing, and other discomfort during sex.
 There are a few things you need to know about lube before you bring it into the bedroom; here are some of the basics.

-Types of lube
+Types of Lube

 Lube is categorized as water-based, oil-based, or silicon-based.
 Water-based lubricants are the most commonly found and may or may not include glycerin, an ingredient regularly found in flavored or warming lube.
 Oil-based lubricants can erode latex, not ideal for those using latex condoms for pregnancy or STI prevention.
 Silicon-based lubricants are waterproof and safe for use with condoms, however, silicon lube can erode other silicon-made devices (wink wink).

-Another thing to be aware of when shopping for lubricants are certain added ingredients.
+Another thing to be aware of when shopping for lubricants is certain added ingredients.
 This includes parabens, dye, and sometimes artificial flavors.
 Flavored lube can be a fun addition for some, but should not be used in or around the vagina as glycerin and other added ingredients may lead to infections and may cause damage or irritation to skin cells.
-Natural fragrances like rose water are more likely to be safe for vaginal health, but avoid chemicals such as diethyl phthalate.
+[1] Natural fragrances like rose water are more likely to be safe for vaginal health, but avoid chemicals such as diethyl phthalate.
+[1]

 Potential for hydrogen, or pH, is a way of rating solutions on a scale as acidic, neutral, or basic depending on the amount of hydrogen ions present.
 Acidic solutions are at the low end of the range, 0-6, neutral solutions like pure water are 7, and basic solutions are higher on the scale, 8-14.
 So what does pH have to do with lube?
 Lubricants that contain any water at all can be rated by their pH and have the potential to interfere with vaginal pH, which may lead to irritation, increase the risk of infections, and cause unusual vaginal discharge.
 Another important characteristic of lube is the osmolality, which refers to the concentration of all the chemical particles found in a fluid.
 High osmolality means there are many particles in a fluid, and low osmolality means the fluid is more diluted.